-4.3.4 Limitations related to the use of the SQL databases
+4.3.6 Limitations Related to the use of SQL Databases

 The lease expiration time is stored in the SQL database for each lease as a timestamp value.
 Kea developers observed that MySQL database doesn't accept timestamps beyond 2147483647 seconds (maximum signed 32-bit number) from the beginning of the epoch.
 At the same time, some versions of PostgreSQL do accept greater values but the value is altered when it is read back.
 For this reason the lease database backends put the restriction for the maximum timestamp to be stored in the database, which is equal to the maximum signed 32-bit number.
 This effectively means that the current Kea version can't store the leases which expiration time is later than 2147483647 seconds since the beginning of the epoch (around year 2038).
+This will be fixed when the database support for longer timestamps is available.

-Kea configuration
+Kea Configuration